-- WY2018 site evaluation data associated with selecting probabilistic and targeted monitoring sites. - WY2018 participation in pre-season bioassessment training session, bioassessment monitoring at ten sites, chlorine monitoring, and completed bioassessment monitoring field forms. - WY2018 spring and fall deployment (each for two weeks) and retrieval of continuous monitoring sondes at two sites. - WY2018 deployment and retrieval of four temperature loggers. - WY2018 collection of five pathogen indicator samples.

-- WY2018 creek status monitoring data that have undergone QA/QC review for all parameters required by Provision C.8.d. - Populated database with all WY2018 data.
+- WY 2019 site evaluation data associated with selecting probabilistic and targeted monitoring sites - WY 2019 participation in pre-season bioassessment training session, bioassessment monitoring at ten sites, chlorine monitoring, and completed bioassessment monitoring field forms. - WY 2019 spring and late-summer deployment (each for two weeks) and retrieval of continuous monitoring sondes at two sites. - WY 2019 deployment, mid-season calibration check, and retrieval of five temperature loggers. - WY 2019 collection of five pathogen indicator samples. - WY 2019 creek status monitoring data that have undergone QA/QC review for all parameters required by Provision C.8.d. - Populated database with all WY 2019 data.

-SUBTASK SM94.04: STRESSOR/SOURCE IDENTIFICATION PROJECTS
+SUBTASK SM07.04: STRESSOR/SOURCE IDENTIFICATION PROJECTS

-Provision C.8.e requires that Permittees develop and maintain a list of candidate Stressor/Source Identification (SSID) studies based on creek status and pesticides and toxicity monitoring data that exceed "triggers" identified in the MRP 2.0.
+Provision C.8.e requires that Permittees develop and maintain a list of candidate Stressor/Source Identification (SSID) studies based on creek status and pesticides and toxicity monitoring data that exceed "triggers" identified in the MRP.
 SSID Projects must follow the stepwise process described in Provision C.8.e.
 As a first step, a work plan describing the problem and how it will be investigated is developed.
 Step two includes implementation of the work plan which may include field (e.g., sample collection) and desktop (e.g., mapping, modeling) studies.
 Step three includes follow-up actions, as appropriate (e.g., implementation of new BMPs).
 Specific details of the SSID Projects will depend on what type of stressor (e.g., dissolved oxygen, pathogen indicators, temperature, condition index, and toxicity) is being investigated.